appvia/terraform-aws-network-inspection/README.md

 ## Features

 - List all available VPCs and their details
-- List all available subnets and their details
+- Automatically categorize subnets into public and private based on the "Tier" tag
 - Filter VPCs and subnets by tags
 - Get VPC and subnet attributes including CIDR blocks, availability zones, etc.
 - Organize subnets by VPC